kj89/testnet_manuals/celestia/manual_install.md

-# Manual node setup (v0.5.1)
+# Install Validator node
-If you want to setup fullnode manually follow the steps below
+To setup validator node follow the steps below

 ## Setting up vars
 Here you have to put name of your moniker (validator) that will be visible in explorer